intel/QAT_Engine/docs/config_options.md

     rebuilt for lockless by exporting ICP_WITHOUT_THREAD=1 is needed to get performance benefit (disabled by default).

+--enable-qat_plock
+   Enables Plock optimization within QAT Engine which is an alternative to pthread's rwlock for multithread application.
+This flag when enabled uses plock using preload as mentioned in QAT Engine install instructions and improves performance for higher number of thread (disabled by default).

 --disable-qat_hw_lenstra_protection/--enable-qat_hw_lenstra_protection
     Disable/Enable protection against Lenstra attack (CVE-2017-5681)
     (protection is enabled by default).
 The RSA-CRT implementation in the